SAP/luigi/docs/faq.md

 ### Can I have more than 2 levels in the Luigi side navigation?/Can navigation nodes have grandchildren?

-Curerntly, it is not possible for Luigi navigation nodes to have more than one level of children.
+Currently, it is not possible for Luigi navigation nodes to have more than one level of children.
 However, the [tab navigation](https://docs.luigi-project.io/docs/navigation-advanced?section=tab-navigation) can be used to place additional nodes on the page.

 <!-- accordion:end -->

 ## Navigation and routing questions

 <!-- accordion:start -->

+### How can I preserve my micro frontend's routing when using Luigi?

+You can use [Luigi Client](luigi-client-setup.md) in your micro frontend to achieve this without having to change your micro frontend's internal routing strategy.
+You can find more information about it [here](microfrontend-routing.md).

 ### What is the proper way for Luigi Core to react to navigation from Luigi Client?